20% off €30 or 25% off €45

 “It can feel odd, and it can feel uncomfortable, but it shouldn't be painful,” says Dr Hines.
 “It's a slightly odd sensation when you have it done, but if you do feel pain at any point, you need to tell whoever's doing the smear test.
 It's really important that you don't feel like you must just go along with it.
 If it's hurting, tell them to stop,” she adds.

 Communicating about how you feel is the key to having a more comfortable cervical screening.
-If you’ve had a bad experience before, tell the nurse or doctor that’s doing the screening, so that they can allow plenty of time if you’re worried or anxious.
+If you’ve had a bad experience before, tell the nurse or doctor who’s doing the screening, so that they can allow plenty of time if you’re worried or anxious.

 “There are different ways and techniques to make it not uncomfortable,” says Dr Hines.
-She also pointed out there are different sized speculums (because – you've guessed it – there are loads of different sizes and shapes of vaginas...).
+She also pointed out there are different sized speculums (because – you've guessed it – there are loads of different sizes and shapes of vaginas).
 So, if it doesn’t feel like a good fit, they may try another one.

-“If your results show HPV, then your cervical cells will be looked at for borderline changes and you may be called back for a repeat smear,” says Dr Hines.
+“If your results from a smear test show HPV, then your cervical cells will be looked at for borderline changes and you may be called back for a repeat smear,” says Dr Hines.
 “If there are more advanced changes, then you might get sent an invitation for a colposcopy.”
 This looks more closely at the cervix and any changes.
-You’ll be monitored closely and may need to attend more appointments or begin treatment – it's important you attend any follow-up sessions.

-• Cervical screenings and pregnancy: “We don't normally perform cervical screenings in pregnancy, and you should be waiting until at least three months after having a baby because there might be changes in the cells,” she says.
+“We don't normally perform cervical screenings in pregnancy, and you should be waiting until at least three months after having a baby because there might be changes in the cells,” she says.

 Smear tests are performed every day, so Dr Hines says there’s no need to panic about it.
 Nevertheless, she has some top tips on how you could prepare for your smear.